data-lessons/SQL-business/_episodes/04-sql-joins.md

 Note that RIGHT JOIN and FULL OUTER JOIN is not supported in sqlite3 <br>
 If you need to do RIGHT JOIN, you can just swap the table names  <br>
 If you need to do FULL OUTER JOIN, you need to do two queries and use `UNION ALL` to put them together <br>
-Suppose you have two tables, table A with attribute ab and a, table B with attribute ab and b
+Suppose you have two tables, table A with attribute "ab" and "a", table B with attribute "ab" and "b", and the join column is "ab",
 ```
 SELECT *
 FROM A